mflatt/shplait/IMPLEMENTATION.md

 Some Rhombus Helpers
 ====================

-Some definitions that might help to run a Shplait as a Rhombus program:
+Some definitions that might help to run a Shplait program as a Rhombus
+program:

 ```
 defn.macro 'type $id
             | $var($field, ...)
             | ...':
-  'class $id():
-     nonfinal
+  'interface $id
    class $var($field, ...):
-     extends $id
+     implements $id
    ...'

 def cons = List.cons